-Is the Mediterranean Diet Right for You?
+Is the Mediterranean diet right for you?

-Hardly a day goes by when I don’t see a news article or social media announcement citing the health benefits of a Mediterranean diet.
+Hardly a day goes by when I don’t see a piece of news or social media article citing the health benefits of a Mediterranean diet.
 Mind you, I believe that there is no shortage of scientific and anecdotal evidence to conclude that one can lose weight and enjoy a healthier lifestyle by adhering to a diet that consists “primarily of plant-based foods, such as fruits and vegetables, whole grains, legumes and nuts and . . . replacing butter with healthy fats, such as olive oil.”

 Dr. Kenneth Pelletier explains that all diets tend to work because we pay attention to what we are eating.
-In this very informative video below, Dr. Pelletier provides some easy steps you can take to improve your overall health by eating a healthy Mediterranean diet.
+Found below, Dr. Pelletier provides some easy steps you can take to improve your overall health by eating a healthy Mediterranean diet.

 Summarizing Dr. Pelletier’s observations, he recommends 10 easy steps to alter your lifestyle and health in a very positive way.
-Why don’t you “Go Mediterranean” and see the difference in makes in your life.
+Why don’t you “Go Mediterranean” and see the difference it makes in your life.

 - High Intake of Whole Grains and Unrefined Carbohydrates: Substitute white bread and white rice with whole grain varieties and cut back or eliminate processed foods with high levels of sugars.